Silver lining: Biden's scrapping of Keystone pipeline allows Canada's Trudeau to move on

 “Canada hasn’t had to expend any serious political capital with the Biden administration on the pipeline and can now focus on the many other areas where Trudeau feels the two nations should cooperate,” the source said.

+In a statement late on Wednesday, Trudeau said “we are disappointed but acknowledge the President’s decision” while welcoming his move to rejoin the Paris agreement on climate change.

+“I look forward to working with President Biden to reduce pollution,” he said.
+Trudeau, first elected in 2015, has consistently said cutting the greenhouse gases widely blamed for global warming is a big priority.

-Trudeau said on Tuesday that Canada was making the case for the pipeline to go ahead.
-But the Canadian leader is also weighing a possible snap election this year, and he has much riding on his relationship with Biden.
+Trudeau is also weighing a possible snap election this year, and he has much riding on his ties with Biden.

-“The relationship is much bigger than one project,” said a Canadian source familiar with the matter, adding that vaccines and fighting COVID-19 were key issues to discuss.
+“The relationship is much bigger than one project,” said a Canadian source familiar with the matter.

-Trudeau told Reuters last week that he was looking to Biden to re-engage with allies around the world, and that he wanted to discuss climate change and China with the new president.

-The troubled project had been revived by Trump after initially being scuttled by Barack Obama in 2015.
-Keystone XL was meant to carry 830,000 barrels per day to the United States, but it ran into fierce opposition from U.S. landowners, Native American tribes and environmentalists.
+Keystone XL was meant to carry 830,000 barrels per day to the United States, but ran into fierce domestic opposition.

-During his campaign, Biden promised to again quash the pipeline, but Trudeau has supported it since before he became prime minister in 2015.
-Keystone owner TC Energy said the decision would lead to layoffs for thousands of unionized construction workers.
+During his election campaign, Biden promised quash the pipeline, which Trudeau has supported since before he became prime minister.

-Seeing the Keystone project killed on Day One “is not the best way to start off” with a new U.S. president, said Roland Paris, a former foreign policy adviser to Trudeau and University of Ottawa international affairs professor.
+The permit revocation “is not the best way to start off” with a new president, said Roland Paris, a former foreign policy adviser to Trudeau and University of Ottawa international affairs professor.

+Trudeau told Reuters last week he was looking to Biden to re-engage with allies around the world, and that he wanted to discuss climate change.

-Biden’s ambitious climate change plan includes $2 trillion in investment for clean-energy infrastructure over four years and “opens up opportunities for collaboration” with Canada, said Sara Hastings-Simon, a Calgary-based researcher for the Payne Institute for Public Policy at the Colorado School of Mines.
+Biden’s ambitious climate change plan includes $2 trillion in investment for clean-energy infrastructure over four years and “opens up opportunities for collaboration” with Canada, said Sara Hastings-Simon, a researcher at the Colorado School of Mines.

 Our Standards: The Thomson Reuters Trust Principles.